akikuno/cstag/README.md

 For questions, bug reports, or other forms of feedback, we'd love to hear from you!
 Please use [GitHub Issues](https://github.com/akikuno/cstag/issues) for all reporting purposes.

+## 🤝 Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/akikuno/cstag/blob/main/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.